jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3b.md

-+++
-title=  "Anticipations and Perpetual Funding" description=  "Chapter 3 of  by Adam Smith Book 5" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-3a" linkbtext=  "Chapter 3a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-3c" linkftext=  "Chapter 3c" icon=  "/icons/smith.png"
-+++
+---
+title: "Anticipations and Perpetual Funding"
+heading: "Chapter 3b"
+date: 2020-01-29
+image: "/covers/wn.jpg"
+description: "In Great Britain, the land and malt taxes are regularly anticipated every year by a borrowing clause"
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="13" >}} In Great Britain, the land and malt taxes are regularly anticipated every year by a borrowing clause.